arfr/vagrant-boxes/README.md

 ```

 ## TODO
-- update debian from 7.8 to 7.9
-- update debian from 8.1 to 8.2
 - add hostnames
 - Prevent packaged version of VirtualBox Guest Additions being installed (fix deb8.1)
 - update Google Drive